NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Conclusion

 \section{Conclusion}

 We introduce a new method for training an autoregressive set transformer with bidirectional attention for 3D molecular generation using neighborhood guidance.
 Instead of sequential positional encodings, we rely on a subgraph sampling schema for model supervision.
 Treating the input as a permutation-invariant set removes the need for sequence canonicalization and makes the model well-suited for tasks like prefix completion.
-On QM9 and GEOM, our approach achieves competitive performance, while offering permutation-invariance with respect to atoms and fast sampling.
+On QM9 and GEOM, our approach achieves state-of-the-art performance, while offering permutation-invariance with respect to atoms and fast sampling.
 We believe this provides a strong foundation for future work in conditional 3D molecular generation.
+Source code and model weights are available at: \url{https://github.com/molinfo-vienna/NEAT}.

+\begin{ack} The authors thank Leo Gaskin for testing the code and Steffen Hirte for proofreading the manuscript.
+The financial support received for the Christian Doppler Laboratory for Molecular Informatics in the Biosciences by the Austrian Federal Ministry of Labour and Economy, the National Foundation for Research, Technology and Development, the Christian Doppler Research Association, Boehringer-Ingelheim RCV GmbH \& Co KG and BASF SE is gratefully acknowledged. \end{ack}